Pre-eclampsia: symptoms and treatment

 - fluid in the lungs (pulmonary oedema)

 - blind patches

-However, your midwife and doctor will be looking out very carefully for symptoms of pre-eclampsia, and if you have been diagnosed you will be monitored very closely, so it is very unlikely you will experience any of these problems.
-But do make sure you attend all of your antenatal appointments, and raise any concerns with your midwife or GP – even if they seem small.
+Rest assured that your midwife and doctor will be looking out very carefully for any symptoms, and if you've been diagnosed you'll be monitored very closely.
+As a result, it's unlikely that you'll experience any of these problems.
+That said, it's vital you attend __all __of your antenatal appointments and raise any concerns with your midwife or GP – even if they seem small.

-Most women make a full recovery from pre-eclampsia once they have given birth, but it is likely you will have to stay in the hospital for a few days to rest and have your blood pressure monitored.
+Most women make a full recovery from the condition once they've given birth, but it's likely you will have to stay in the hospital for a few days to rest and have your blood pressure monitored.

 All being well, your blood pressure will return to normal within weeks of having your baby.
 Routine checks following birth may show that you had high blood pressure before you were pregnant, and you may be given medication or advice to treat this.

 Rare complications such as eclampsia or HELLP can have a long-term impact on your health, such as causing kidney problems, but these complications are very rare, affecting only 0.5% to 0.9% of pregnancies.

 If you have had severe pre-eclampsia or eclampsia, your doctor will explain to you what happened, and how this might affect future pregnancies.
 It may mean you're at risk of developing high blood pressure and related problems in later life, so you'll be encouraged to have regular blood pressure checks from then on.

 - Action on Pre-eclampsia is a charity that raises awareness of the condition.

 - Tommy's Campaign funds research into pregnancy complications and premature birth.